PROJECT: README

 Current choice: Keep

-private, it only gets called whenModelContext
+displayEntryBookprivate, it only gets called whenModelContextchanges.-

 Pros: more defensive — a rogue command cannot easily display junk.